soulmanos/ocp-oa-nodejs-mongo-persistent/README.md

 ## Using OpenShift-Applier to create a new Project and Deploy an Application

+This repository has been updated to use the openshift-ansible master branch from 3.9.0.
+Updated to make use of the params_from_vars module.
+The master branch of openshift applier also requires ansible >= 2.5

 * Clone this repo

 `git clone https://github.com/soulmanos/ocp-oa-nodejs-mongo-persistent.git`

 * Run the ansible-playbook

-`ansible-playbook -i inventory apply.yml -e "target=bootstrap,application"`
+ ansible-playbook -i inventory apply.yml -e "project_name=smokey-test target=bootstrap,application"

 * Confirm Application reponds with A DB connection established